gb-vinicius-cunha/robotframework-grpc-library/README.md

 You can find a few test examples in `grpc_resource.robot` file.

 Inside a GrpcDemo folder you can find the proto used in these examples

+## TODO

+Just tested with Unary calls.
+Stream calls need to be tested and features created if necessary